frioux/blog/content/posts/generics-in-golang.md

 dramatically change the characteristics of Go in the wild.
 I think that given the ability to use a form of abstraction people are more likely to use it than not, if only because adding the use of an abstraction is easier than removing it.
-It's almost like the computer form of entropy: thinks get complicated.
+It's almost like the computer form of entropy: things get complicated.
 I am resigned to the fact that generics will end up in Go and am a little excited to use them.
 On the other hand I am sure that I'll be reading code that's even harder to understand than before thanks to them.
 I'd love to be wrong though!